 1. Only borrow what you need

 The credit limit on your 0% money transfer deal is not a target.
-Remember to only borrow what you need to avoid falling into a debt spiral.
-If you're having debt troubles you should contact a charity like StepChange or National Debtline which can give you free guidance.
+Remember to only borrow what you need, to avoid taking on further debt.
+If you're struggling to manage debt repayments, you can contact organisations such as StepChange or the National Debtline for free, impartial advice.

 2. Make the minimum repayment each month